guilhemmarchand/nmon-for-splunk/resources/TA-nmon_README.txt

 ###################################################
 ###		NMON for SPLUNK			                ###
 ###################################################

-Since the Version 1.6.0 of Nmon Splunk, only the TA-nmon is provided as the choice between Python and Perl converter is done automatically by the nmon2csv.sh wrapper.

-If you want to create a custom version of the TA-nmon that will use either Python or Perl converter, follow these instructions:
+### Technical add-on for Splunk Enterprise ###

+- TA-nmon : This is the standard Technical Add-on to be used for performance and configuration generation for the Nmon performance app
+- TA-nmon_selfmode : This an alternative version of the TA-nmon, this version will not use the unarchive_cmd Splunk feature but an input script that will monitor nmon files

+In most cases you will use the standard TA-nmon.
+The TA-nmon_seflmode has been created as a workaround for very rare (in my knowledge) cases where the Splunk Archive Processor does not get called by the TailReader processor after some times. (see https://answers.splunk.com/answers/436991/nmon-performance-monitor-for-unix-and-linux-system-8.html)

+The alternative TA-nmon_selfmode offers every feature than does the standard TA-nmon, at the exception of managing external nmon files repositories which will be possible only with the TA-nmon.

+### create_agent.py : Create multiple copies of the TA-nmon with different configuration ###

 A Python script utility is provided to allow creating on demand custom TA-nmon packages ready to be deployed, the Python tool allows to:

-Create a new TA-nmon package with the name of your choice Customize the target index name if required (eg. for example if you use the customization tool to change the default index name
+- Create a new TA-nmon package with the name of your choice
+- Customize the target index name if required (eg. for example if you use the customization tool to change the default index name
-Choose between Python Data Processing, or Perl Data Processing
+- Choose between Python Data Processing, or Perl Data Processing
+- Integrate a specific version of nmon.conf to be deployed on specific hosts of your choice to fit your needs

+The create_agent.py script is located in the "resources" directory.

+### Using the create_agent.py ###

 ./create_agent.py